What Is Adrenal Fatigue?

 - Frequent skipped or delayed meals

 While our ancestors were exposed to more life and death scenarios than we are in modern-day times, they also lived by daily and seasonal cycles.
 They went to bed when it got dark, and woke with the sunrise.
 Cortisol levels should change throughout the day and be highest in the morning when waking, and then fall when the sun goes down.
 Melatonin (the sleep hormone) levels should rise in the evening preparing the body for sleep.
-Modern day living can prohibit the natural rhythm of the rise and fall of these hormones.
-Millions of people are chronically sleep deprived which not only disturbs the natural daily cycle, but also causes more stress, which then depletes the adrenal glands further and compromises the immune system even more.
+Modern-day living can prohibit the natural rhythm of the rise and fall of these hormones.
+Millions of people are chronically sleep-deprived which not only disturbs the natural daily cycle but also causes more stress, which then depletes the adrenal glands further and compromises the immune system even more.
 It turns into a vicious cycle.
-Creating time to relax and unplug is crucial to manage stress effectively.
+Creating time to relax and unplug is crucial to managing stress effectively.

 Common Symptoms of Adrenal Fatigue

 - Inability to lose weight, despite exercising and eating clean

 - Depression (serotonin levels can become depleted with adrenal fatigue)

 - Stomach pain